grafana/pyroscope/docs/sources/operators-guide/secure/encrypting-data-at-rest.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/securing/encrypting-data-at-rest/
+  - /docs/fire/latest/operators-guide/securing/encrypting-data-at-rest/
 description: Learn how to configure object storage encryption.
 menuTitle: Encrypting data at rest
-title: Encrypting Grafana Mimir data at rest
+title: Encrypting Grafana Fire data at rest
 weight: 30
 ---

-# Encrypting Grafana Mimir data at rest
+# Encrypting Grafana Fire data at rest

-Grafana Mimir supports encrypting data at rest in object storage using server-side encryption (SSE).
+Grafana Fire supports encrypting data at rest in object storage using server-side encryption (SSE).
 Configuration of SSE depends on your storage backend.

 ## Google Cloud Storage

 Google Cloud Storage (GCS) encrypts data before writing it to disk.
 SSE is enabled by default and you cannot turn it off.
 For more information about GCS encryption at rest, refer to [Data encryption options](https://cloud.google.com/storage/docs/encryption/).
-Grafana Mimir requires no additional configuration to use GCS with SSE.
+Grafana Fire requires no additional configuration to use GCS with SSE.

 ## AWS S3

-Configuring SSE with AWS S3 requires configuration in the Grafana Mimir S3 client.
+Configuring SSE with AWS S3 requires configuration in the Grafana Fire S3 client.
 The S3 client is only used when the storage backend is `s3`.
-Grafana Mimir supports the following AWS S3 SSE modes:
+Grafana Fire supports the following AWS S3 SSE modes:

 - [Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)
 - [Server-Side Encryption with KMS keys Stored in AWS Key Management Service (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)